BS in Forensic Science Degree

 • Toxicology

-These course topics are designed to equip you with a deeper understanding of the intricacies of forensic investigations and can prepare you for specialized roles in the field.
+These course topics are designed to equip you with a deeper understanding of the intricacies of forensic investigations and can help you prepare to pursue specialized roles in the field.

-As a graduate of this BS in Forensic Science program, you may seek employment in various industries, such as private or public forensic science, conventional analytical laboratories, law enforcement, government agencies and private industries.
-You can apply your knowledge and skills to assist in the following:
+With a firm grasp of forensic science competencies, you may seek employment in various work settings, such as local or state government agencies, educational institutions, testing laboratories and medical and diagnostic labs.5 You can apply your knowledge to assist in the following:6

 • Crime scene investigations